The Bollenhut Hat

 People all over the world now who have been to the Black Forest recognize that the hat is both a symbol and a trademark of the Black Forest.

-Oddly enough, the Bollenhut hat is traditionally worn in only three communities in the Black Forest: Gutach, Wolfach-Kirnbach and Hornberg-Reichenbach and yet it is still a symbol of the Black Forest.
+Oddly enough, the Bollenhut hat is traditionally worn in only three communities in the Black Forest: Gutach, Wolfach-Kirnbach, and Hornberg-Reichenbach.
+And yet it is still a symbol of the Black Forest.
 In fact, I saw it displayed in several different ways and worn a few times in different areas that I visited.

-I think it is quite a cute!
+I think it is quite a cute hat, myself!

 Disclosure: My trip to the Black Forest, where I actually saw a Bollenhut Hat was courtesy of the Viking River Cruises Rhine Getaway and the German National Tourism Board.
 My joy in seeing the hat was all my own!

 About Dr. Cacinda Maloney

 A value-luxury adventure traveler at heart, Dr. Cacinda Maloney shares her experiences as someone who has traveled every six weeks of her life for the last 20 plus years.
 Being a travel writer, blogger and social media influencer, she now travels more than that!
 She is Phoenix, Arizona based, but maintains an apartment in Santiago, Chile.
 She is a member of the Professional Travel Bloggers Association (PTBA), Media Kitty and the International Food, Wine and Travelers Association (IFWTWA).
 Read more...